-Please report lost or stolen cards to Security officers via email at id\replacement@uclawsf.edu and make a payment here for a replacement ID.
-Once payment is made replacement ID, e-mail your payment receipt and request for an appointment for your new HID card to: id\replacement@uclawsf.edu.
-You will then receive instructions for receiving a new ID card.
+Please report lost or stolen cards to Security officers via email at id_replacement@uclawsf.edu and make a payment here for a replacement ID.
+Once payment is made, Security will contact you regarding your replacement ID.

 For more information visit: Campus Identification Cards.